austinw1995/magnific-llm-evals/README.md

 ```

 To instantiate a list of conversations for testing, use the LLMConversation class.
-1. service_provider takes in the service agent's LLMConfig object wrapped in a provider that suppports its LLM model. customer_provider takes in the customer agent's LLMConfig object wrapped in a provider that suppports its LLM model.
+1. service_provider takes in the service agent's LLMConfig object wrapped in a provider that supports its LLM model. customer_provider takes in the customer agent's LLMConfig object wrapped in a provider that supports its LLM model.
 2. type is the type of conversation, either "inbound" (customer calling in) or "outbound" (service agent calling out).
 3. first_message is the first utterance of the caller.
 4. evaluations is a list of user defined evaluations to be performed on the conversation, customize the name of the evaluation and prompt, which specifies the evaluation criteria.